 Imagine you’re in your living room, with a nice cup of tea and your feet up.
 Then, without any warning, a large explosion rattles the walls.
 You’d probably dive on the floor, shake uncontrollably or run for your life, right?

 That’s pretty much what our pets have to suffer every Guy Fawkes Night and New Year’s Eve.
 Except with their heightened senses, everything can become very overwhelming.

 These loud sounds trigger our pet’s nervous systems, making them anxious and afraid.
-Running away is a survival instinct as loud bangs and whistles can physically hurt their ears.
+Running away is a survival instinct to escape the loud bangs and whistles that can physically hurt their ears.

 Read on to see what you can do to make the evenings easier for your animals…

 You can give your pet a cuddle if you think that’s what they need, but give them space if that’s what they want